vercel/next.js/readme.md

 ## Production deployment

-To deploy, instead of running `next`, you probably want to build ahead of time.
+To deploy, instead of running `next`, you want to build for production usage ahead of time.
 Therefore, building and starting are separate commands:

 ```bash
 next build